arturkw/dev-notes/kafka/Exam notes.md

 - Schema registry resides as a separate JVM component.

 ## Streams
+- User topics: created manually.
+Do not rely on auto-creation (may be disabled, default settings may not be what you want)
 - Internal topics are prefixed by `application.id`.

 ## Zookeeper
+- used to store persistent cluster metadata
 - Majority for Zookeeper ensemble `ensemble`.
+- default client port: `2181`
+- `ensemble` is a multiple nodes Zookeeper deployment.
+It  is a set of `2n + 1` nodes.
+- Number `QN = (N + 1) / 2` defines the size of `quorum` (majority rule) where `n` is the total number of servers.  `Quorum` is minimal number of server required to run the Zookeeper

+## KRaft
+ - ZooKeeper is a separate system which makes deploying Kafka more complicated for system administrators
+ - Metadata failover is near-instantaneous with KRaft

 ## Sending Messages with Null
 - Value: Message is deleted.
 - Key: Stored with round-robin algorithm.